jongpie/NebulaLogger/README.md

       this.logger.debug('TODO - finishing implementation of doSomething()').addTag('another tag');
       // TODO add the function's implementation below } catch (thrownError) {
+      this.logger
-      this.logger.error('An unexpected error log entry using Nebula Logger with logging level == ERROR').setError(thrownError).addTag('some important tag');
+        .error('An unexpected error log entry using Nebula Logger with logging level == ERROR') .setExceptionDetails(thrownError)
+        .addTag('some important tag');
     } finally {
       this.logger.saveLog();
     }